Date of Degree

 Includes bibliographical references (pages 158-165).

 Copyright 2011 Daniel Mohr Collier

 Collier, Daniel Mohr.
 "Regulation of epithelial sodium channel (ENaC) activity by extracellular stimuli."
-PhD diss., University of Iowa, 2011.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.